 USDA's Recipes for Schools include CCPs and critical limits.
-These recipes are available through the NFSMI Web site at <http://www.nfsmi.org>.
-Click on Document Library on the upper right-hand side, then click on Item 3, Subject Index, then click on Recipes, and scroll down to USDA Recipes for Schools.
+These recipes are available through the ICN Web site at < https://theicn.org/cnss/recipes-for-school-food-service/>.
 Having the recipes on file and following the recipes exactly will fulfill the requirement for documenting CCPs and critical limits within the process approach specifically for these recipes.
 Any other recipes, local or otherwise, that are not USDA's must have CCPs and critical limits.